ibrahemalyan/Clipdrop/README.md

 - **Cross-Platform Support**: Transfer files and clipboard content effortlessly between macOS and Windows.
 - **Clipboard Manager**: Keep track of your clipboard history and easily transfer content between devices.
 - **File Transfer**: Quickly send and receive files between devices on the same network.
-- **Configuration Management**: Easily configure and customize the app settings according to your preferences.
-- **Network Connectivity**: Ensure secure and reliable connections between devices for smooth transfers.

 ## Requirements